cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - Every table must have a load operation, for every set of keys (every kind of hash key assembly) it participating in.
 - Every field mapping to a table must belong to one or many set of keys

-### Step 1 - Determine field mapping restrictions and load operation from explicit field relation
+### Step 1 - Determine field mapping restrictions
-- field mappings will be restricted to the relation names that are explicitly declared in the mapping
 - field mappings without any relation name are set to be default mappings `*`, that can be used for any relation

+### Step 2 - Determine load operation from explicit field relation
 - a table will have an operation for every explicitly declared mapping relation(this might already include the unnamed relation `/` , when explicitly declared)
 - a table with explicit relations will have an operation for the unnamed relation `/` when there is a default mapping for all columns available
 - a hub table with only default mappings will have an operation for the generic relation `*`